hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ***So for beginners: "You do not need to, and probably should not ever, do a commit or a PR on the gh-pages branch of a repo, when you are a contributor or maintainer"***

-## The following is a description of why and what is confusing for a beginner using GitHub
+## What might confuse a beginner using GitHub

 ### Common (or easy) misconceptions of GitHub Management: